tequdev/evernode-docs/docs/source/hosts/evernode-cli.md

 - `evernode status` - Display your current registration status and Ever balance in your account.
 - `evernode list` - Display a list of smart contracts running on your host.
 - `evernode log` - Generate Evernode log file.
 Requires sudo.
-- `evernode transfer` - Initiates a transfer so you can move to a new host/account or reinstall on same host/account without having to pay the registration fee again.
+- `evernode transfer` - Initiates a transfer so you can move to a new host/account or reinstall on the same host/account without having to pay the registration fee again.
 - `evernode applyssl <private key file> <cert file> <ca bundle file (optional)>` - Apply your own SSL certificates for contracts.
 This is not needed if you opted-in for Let's Encrypt SSL during installation.
 Requires sudo.
     - `<private key file>`: Path to the tls private key file.
     - `<cert file>`: Path to the tls cert file (public key).
     - `<ca bundle file (optional)>`: Path to the tls certificate authority file.
 Optional.
 - `evernode config <type> <arguments (optional)>` - View and update host configuration.
 Requires sudo.
-    - `<type>` must be one of configuration types: `resources`, `leaseamt`, `rippled`.
+    - `<type>` must be one of the configuration types: `resources`, `leaseamt`, `rippled`.
     - If you don't specify any arguments, it will print the current configuration value.
     - `evernode config resources <ram> <swap> <disk> <Instance count>`: Configure hardware resource allocation for contracts.
         - `<ram>`: Total RAM to use for contracts in MegaBytes.
         - `<swap>`: Total Swap to use for contracts in MegaBytes.
         - `<disk>`: Total Disk space to use for contracts in MegaBytes.
         - `<instance count>`: Maximum number of contract instances that can be leased.
-Hardware resources will get evenly distributed between contract instances.
+Hardware resources will be evenly distributed between contract instances.
     - `evernode config leaseamt <lease amount>`
         - `<lease amount>`: Per Moment per contract lease amount to charge in Evers (EVR).
     - `evernode config xahaud <server url>`